 If you notice that the sounds seem distorted or garbled at low voltages or become silent when power from the transformer is shut off, the battery may be going bad.
-Before replacing the battery, you should put the engine in NEUTRAL and leave the transformer throttle set at about 12 volts for 15 minutes.
+Before replacing the battery, you should put the engine in NEUTRAL and leave the transformer throttle at about 12 volts for fifteen minutes.
 This should temporarily recharge the battery.
 If the garbled or distorted sounds are reduced, then your battery charge has worn down.
-You can give your battery a full charge by leaving the engine ON in the NEUTRAL position for 18 hours.
-(Make sure the smoke unit switch is in the OFF position to prevent harm to the smoke unit wicking).
+You can give your battery a full charge by leaving the engine ON in NEUTRAL for 16 to 18 hours.